 However, depending on the quality of fish where you live, eating that much could be a challenge.

-Unless you are willing to eat a lot of fish, it’s recommended that you take a fish oil supplement instead.
+Unless you are willing to regularly eat cold-water, fatty fish, it’s recommended that you take a fish oil supplement.

 Unless you live in an area where large areas of your skin get some sun exposure all year long, you almost certainly are not getting the vitamin D you need to keep up a positive mood during the winter.

-When healthy adults with winter blues were given 400 to 800 International Units (IU) of vitamin D, their mood improved considerably.
-(19)
+When healthy adults with winter blues were given 10 to 20 mcg (400 to 800 IU) of vitamin D, their mood improved considerably.